If you haven’t already heard the terms ‘Peppol’ and ‘eInvoicing’, you’ll be hearing a lot more about them in coming months.

 The Australian Government also expects that there will be downstream benefits from introducing Peppol, including greater productivity in the economy and increased tax transparency and compliance as well as the ability for businesses of all different sizes to get paid quickly.

-In simple terms, Peppol is a software platform for transferring invoices between suppliers and purchasers.
+In simple terms, Peppol operates as a software platform designed for the seamless transfer of electronic documents, including electronic invoices, between suppliers and purchasers.

-Then, when you transfer an invoice through the Peppol platform, the receiver can easily identify you or your company by your Peppol ID.
+Once registered, when you transmit an invoice via the Peppol platform, the recipient can effortlessly identify your company through your Peppol ID.